shashi438/Eyeglass-Detection/README.md

 # Eyeglass-Detection

-This work is the direct extension/application of FaceNet by Google.

-**Dependencies:**
+Detect eye glasses using Python and tensorflow, starting with pre-trained weights of FaceNet **Dependencies:**

 Tensorflow 1.13